kyanny/ghn/README.md

 `$ ghn open rails/rails` opens first 50 unread notifications of rails/rails in your browser.

 `$ ghn open -a` opens all unread notifications in your browser.

+`$ ghn open -p` opens notifications your are participating only.

 ## Aliases